Jkemp007/Final-Project/README.md

 # Final-Project
-# Used help from Chatgpt and previous sprint work
+# Used a lot of help from Chatgpt and previous sprint work